modular/max-llm-book/book/src/step_11.md

 </details>

-**Congratulations!** You've completed all 11 steps and built a complete GPT-2 implementation from scratch.
-Run `pixi run gpt2` to interact with your model through an interactive prompt and see your implementation in action!
+**Congratulations!** You've completed built a complete GPT-2 implementation from scratch.

+If code verification passed, you can execute your `step_11.py` code with `pixi run gpt2`.

 ## What's next?